Celebrating 25 Years of Breaking the Cycles of Homeless, Poverty and Domestic Violence

 - 2007 – The Hudgens Family Foundation made a second contribution of $500,000 for the acquisition of adjacent property to the existing village for future expansion.

-- 2011 – Launch of a three-year $7.7 million capital campaign to bring online a new, all-inclusive village that will allow us to expand our programs, offer on-site child care, and triple the number of families we can serve.
+- 2011 – Launch of an $8.8 million capital campaign to bring online a new, all-inclusive village that will allow us to expand our programs, offer on-site child care, and triple the number of families we can serve.

-- 2012 – In April 2012, Rainbow Village opened the Family Service Center and two new apartment buildings as part of phase one of the capital campaign.
+- 2012 – Rainbow Village opened the Family Service Center and two new apartment buildings as part of Phase One of the capital campaign.

 Rainbow Village is funded and supported by individuals, community organizations, foundations, corporations, federal, state and local governments.
 These federal, state and local government agencies have reviewed and monitored Rainbow Village and have found Rainbow Village to be exemplary in their fiscal management and leadership.

 Rainbow Village’s amazing bank of donors and partners has contributed significantly to our mission through the giving of time and talent.
 Church and community volunteers donate home furnishings, provide assistance in the after school program, assist with job training, provide meals for evening sessions and assist with the maintenance of homes and grounds.
-All families participate in at least one community workday monthly and are responsible for the upkeep of their homes and outdoor areas.
 In-kind donations have also saved significant dollars on the bottom line and the thousands of volunteer hours contributed lend to our lean staff more hands, minds and feet so we are able to accomplish our work most efficiently and effectively.
 The extensive index of partnerships is listed in our Partners section.